 - By the end of the conversation, managers/supervisor and direct reports should have clear expectations on how work will be accomplished over the next four months.

-Check-ins cover the preceding four months.
-For example, the July/August (Summer) check-in will cover performance between April 1 and July 31.
+Check-ins conversations cover the preceding four months.
+For example, the August / September check-in covers performance between April 1 and July 31.
+See the Check-ins page on the website for more information.

 Once a form is finalized, edits cannot be made.
 Please make sure that the form is completed before selecting the "Finalize my Notes/Comments" action.